kompot/nhl-tv-geeky-streams/README.md

 # Usage

-Edit `config.yaml` to set email and password (these are not stored anywhere else and used _only_ to login to official NHL sites).
+Edit `config.yaml` to set email and password (these are not stored anywhere else and used _only_ to login to NHL.TV).
 Explore other options available.

 Video will be downloaded to `./video` folder.
 This location can be customized in `.env` file.